 Treatment options for jaw tumors and cysts vary, depending on your symptoms, the type of lesion you have, and the lesion’s stage of growth.
 In rare cases, medications may help, but they usually require surgical management.

-Lifelong, regular follow-up exams after treatment by Dr. Cohen can address any recurrence of jaw tumors and cysts early.
+Lifelong, regular follow-up exams after treatment by Dr. Mahana can address any recurrence of jaw tumors and cysts early.